-Hanen have identified four main adult:child communication styles.
-Which one fits you.
+Hanen has identified four main adult:child communication styles.
+Which one fits you?

 Realistically none of us can be “Super-Mum” or “Super-Dad” all the time.
 We swap about between all these styles.
 Yet, these models show us that sensitive, responsive adults empower children by providing opportunities for positive language experience.

 The more we engage our children in meaningful conversations and encourage them to chat, the more they will develop their self-esteem and right to voice thoughts and feelings.